gecos-lab/P21_REA/README.md

 Using the digitized fracture traces (polyline shapefile) and the interpretation boundary (polygon shapefile), this code calculates the P21 parameter and determines the REA through the following steps:

-- Several hexagonal grids are distributed across the outcrop surface, with side lengths ranging from 1 m to 26 m, increasing in 1-meter steps.
+- Several hexagonal grids are distributed across the outcrop surface, with side lengths ranging from 1 m to 26 m (depend on the outcrop size), increasing in 1-meter steps.
 Only whole hexagons are considered.

 - Tukey's boxplot method (1977) is used to analyze the distribution of P21 values at different scan area sizes.